ceph/ceph/doc/start/hardware-recommendations.rst

 The larger the Ceph cluster, the more common OSD failures will be.
 The faster that a placement group (PG) can recover from a ``degraded`` state to an ``active + clean`` state, the better.
-Notably, fast recovery minimizes the liklihood of multiple, overlapping failures that can cause data to become temporarily unavailable or even lost.
+Notably, fast recovery minimizes the likelihood of multiple, overlapping failures that can cause data to become temporarily unavailable or even lost.
 Of course, when provisioning your network, you will have to balance price against performance.